TerryHuang-TW/UML-Editor-V2/README.md

 # UML-Editor-V2
 Hi.
-This is a practice project on UML editor hosted by OOAD class in NCU.
+This is a practice project on UML editor hosted by OOAD class at National Central University, Taiwan.